How to Get ASE CertifiedThere is a ton of information surrounding how to become ASE certified. We have taken it all and simplified it into 5 steps!

 Now that you know how to become ASE certified, you can get on your way to a higher pay check!
 If you follow the last four steps, step 5 will come easy.
 Once you pass your test, you can demand higher pay from your employer and sometimes even earn promotions.
 So, if you have to pay on your own for the tests, it can be well worth it in the long run as you will make back the ASE certification cost and more.

-As always, if you have any questions about how to get ASE certified or need advice on a trade school or anything related to becoming an auto mechanic, please let us know.
+As always, if you have any questions about how to get ASE certified or need advice on a trade school or anything related to a career in automotive service, please let us know.
 We are here to help you first and foremost!
 So, head over to our mechanic school page to find the best school for you.
 If you are already in school, check out other blog posts for updates in the automotive industry and other great resources like this one!

 Explore More Resources for Mechanics